 Under the Housing Act 2004, licence holders and managers must be 'fit and proper' persons in order to undertake the responsibilities of managing a private rented property.
-The Council has to assess whether proposed licence holders (including director or partner in a company or organisation) are 'fit and proper' persons to hold a CPRPL.
+The council has to assess whether proposed licence holders (including director or partner in a company or organisation) are 'fit and proper' persons to hold a CPRPL.

-To be fit and proper the Council expects the person to have no serious record of poor management or an outstanding criminal charge (unspent) that is inconsistent with operating as a landlord.
+To be fit and proper the council expects the person to have no serious record of poor management or an outstanding criminal charge (unspent) that is inconsistent with operating as a landlord.
+Please refer to the Policy decisions relating to granting of licences under CPRPL 2020.

-To assist the Council in making proper assessments of suitability, details about previous criminal convictions must be disclosed in the application.
+To assist the council in making proper assessments of suitability, details about previous criminal convictions must be disclosed in the application.
 The applicant and proposed licence holder provides a signed declaration.
-Any incorrect or false information given this will be investigated as a possible offence under section 328 of the Housing Act 2004
+Any incorrect or false information given will be investigated as a possible offence under section 328 of the Housing Act 2004

-If the licence holder or other person is convicted of any relevant offence(s) during the licence period the Council must be notified immediately.
+If the licence holder or other person is convicted of any relevant offence(s) during the licence period the council must be notified immediately.